Verbweaver/verbweaver/docs/install-desktop.md

 - RHEL/Fedora: install the .rpm package.

 ## Auto-updates
-- Updates download silently in the background.
+- Updates download in the background.
 - You’ll be prompted to restart when an update is ready.

 ## Data locations (default and configurable)